Introduction to Natural Join in MySQL

 SELECT E_No, E_Name from EMP NATURAL JOIN Dept;

 To explain the above query, consider the two tables we discussed above.
-The query asks to select the employee names from the table EMP, where a NATURAL JOIN is to be performed with table Dept. We know NATURAL JOIN considers the common columns from the two tables understudy and here Dept table and EMP table have one column with title E_No in common.
-Thus the query will select only those rows, which has value in both the EMP and Dept table.
-Looking at the tables we can identify there are three rows with data in both the tables.
-So the output will be like below:
+The query asks to select the employee names from the table EMP, where a NATURAL JOIN will be performed with the table Dept. We know NATURAL JOIN considers the common columns from the two tables understudy, and here Dept table and EMP table have one column with the title E_No in common.
+Thus, the query will select only those rows with a value in the EMP and Dept table.
+Looking at the tables, we can identify three rows with data in both tables.
+So the output will be like the below:

 Output:

 This explains the basic working of NATURAL JOIN in a SELECT query.
-NATURAL JOIN can be used along with the WHERE clause also.
-Suppose, from the above tables, we need to select only Alan’s data, which is an employee with data in both Emp and Dept tables, and E_No as 1.
+You can use NATURAL JOIN in combination with the WHERE clause.
+Suppose, from the above tables, we need to select only Alan’s data, an employee with data in both Emp and Dept tables, and E_No as 1.
 The query will be as follows:

 Code: